kmichael500/planarian/README.md

 # Start running the server
 npm start
 ```

--Your browser should automatically open Planarian to the login screen.
+Your browser should automatically open Planarian to the login screen.